ROBOTIS-GIT/emanual/docs/en/platform/turtlebot3/manipulation.md

 ![](/assets/images/platform/turtlebot3/manipulation/open_manipulator_moveit_sim_2.jpg)

-In order to control gripper, please use topic publish with below command in a new terminal window.
+- In order to control gripper of OpenManipulator, please use topic publish with the command below in a new terminal window.

 ```
 $ rostopic pub /open_manipulator_with_tb3/gripper std_msgs/String "data: 'grip_off'" --once